Biblical & Ministry Studies

 BMS 465.
 Internship 6 credits

 Students will engage in an exceptional experiential learning experience as a paraprofessional in the ministry of the church.
 Written requirements for these internships include a final paper where students must engage in reflective self-assessment and relate the experience to previous classroom learning/theory in the particular ministry studies option.
 All students in this course will keep a daily reflective journal upon which mid-term and final grades will be based.
 In addition, all students who complete this course will make public oral presentations of their learning and findings.
 An additional learning outcome specific to this course is that students will develop a personal mission statement that articulates application of a worldview consistent with the many expressions of historic Christianity.
 Students will invest 35 clock hours per academic credit, for a total of 210 clock hours during the semester in which they are enrolled.
-To enroll in this course, students must have senior standing in one of the BMS options or the permission of the instructor.
-(Spring 2011 and alternate years)
+To enroll in this course, students must have senior standing in one of the BMS options or the permission of the department chair.

 BMS 475.
 Advanced Faith and Learning Integration 3 credits

 In the spirit of the mission of Waynesburg University, this course intends to provide junior and senior level students with an unparalleled opportunity to integrate the Bible materials and its history of interpretation to the academic disciplines.
 Ordinarily, students would relate their academic majors to the Biblical tradition in the research and composition of a major, publish-ready paper.
 Minimum requirements will be at least one meeting per week between the student and the supervisory professor.
 The course is limited to students who have completed at least three credits in Biblical and Ministry Studies and who have accumulated at least a 3.0 grade point average.
 Interested students must take initiative to seek out instruction for the course prior to the pre-registration period from both their academic advisors and the Chair of the Biblical and Ministry Studies major program.
 The faculty advisors will ordinarily be the instructors of record and will provide the on-going supervision of the course.
 Ordinarily, both the faculty advisors of the students and the Chair of the Biblical Studies and Ministry Studies major program will read the paper.
 An average of the grades determined by these members of the faculty will be recorded in the students' transcripts.
 Upon completion of the project, the faculty member and student will arrange an oral presentation of the results to the campus community.
-When BMS majors take the course, and academic advisor will supervise the course and grade the paper.
+When BMS majors take the course, an academic advisor will supervise the course and grade the paper.
 This course will not substitute for senior capstone/research courses required in the majors.
-Prerequisites: Junior or Senior standing; three credits in BMS courses; 3.0 minimum gpa.
+Prerequisites: Junior or Senior standing; three credits in BMS courses; 3.0 minimum grade point average.
 (Offered when interest is expressed and departmental resources permit.)

 BMS 497.
 Independent Study 3 credits

 A carefully supervised study of topics and issues in BMS beyond the other course offerings.
 Normally, the independent study would be taken by only those students who have previously accumulated at least six credits in BMS.
 Students who enroll in the course must have at least a 3.00 grade point average.
 Interested students must take initiative to seek out instruction for the course prior to the pre-registration period.
 No more than six credits may be accumulated toward the BMS minor.
 Minimum requirements will be at least one meeting per week between the student and the supervisory professor.
+(Offered when interest is expressed and departmental resources permit.)

 Biblical and Ministry Studies